Information for newly admitted students

-Graduate students starting their program in September 2021 are billed Health & Dental coverage within their posted fees.
+Graduate students starting their program in January 2023 are billed Health & Dental coverage within their posted fees.
 The option to OPT-OUT is available for those with proof of alternative coverage.

 Please join us for a session which will cover the services that Student VIP covers, how to make a claim, how to add family, how to opt out as well as the Student VIP app.